 How cannabinoids affect the Endocannabinoid System

-The effects of cannabinoids are exerted after their interaction with specific CB receptors.
+The effects of cannabinoids, also known as phytocannabinoids, are exerted after their interaction with specific CB receptors.
 They are placed in two categories: exogenous and endogenous cannabinoids.
 Endogenous cannabinoids (“endo” meaning “within”), regulate basic functions through their interaction with CB receptors and are naturally produced by our own body.
 The others, called exogenous cannabinoids, are commonly found in cannabis, such as THC and CBD, and come from external sources outside of the body.

 Endocannabinoids found in our endocannabinoid system help regulate a wide variety of mechanisms, including facilitation of intercellular communication between different cell types.
 This mechanism has one purpose: to balance the effects of imbalances in our body, either due to injury, sickness, toxins, diet or lifestyle choices in general.